-- 1. Keep children out of the area and under the watchful care of another responsible adult. - 2.
-Be alert and turn unit off if children enter the area. - 3.
-Never allow children to operate the unit. - Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.
+- Keep children out of the area and under the watchful care of another responsible adult. - Be alert and turn unit off if children enter the area. - Before and during reverse operation, look behind and down for small children. - Never allow children to operate the unit. - Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.